Bioactivity of plant species from the Caatinga on Sitophilus zeamaisMots. (Coleoptera: Curculionidae)

 Abstract

-Damage to the environment, pest resistance, insecticides, and health hazards to producers have been observed due to the use of chemical products in stored grain pest control.
-In order to minimize these issues, alternatives with the use of botanical insecticides are being studied.
-Therefore, the present study aimed to evaluate the effect of Baccharis dracunculifolia, Schinopsis brasiliensis, and Piptadenia colubrina in the form of hydrosol, as well as to assess the effect of Piptadenia colubrina and Varronia globosa species in powder form on Sitophilus zeamais in corn grains.
-Experiments were conducted using powder at the following concentrations: 2.0, 4.0, 10.0, and 20.0 mg g-1 of grains in 5 repetitions of each treatment and 20 insect adults.
-Mortality was assessed from 15 to 45 days.
-The effects of hydrosols were also evaluated, obtained through the hydrodistillation process in a Clevenger apparatus.
-For this experiment, a 4-way olfactometer was used to evaluate attractiveness and/or repellency.
-Finally, the powder derived from V. globosa caused mortality of up to 100% at 10.0 and 20.0 mg g-1 of grains, and P. colubrina caused the same effect at 2.0 and 4.0 mg g-1 of grains.
-The hydrosol of B. dracunculifolia and S. brasiliensis on S. zeamais, at a concentration of 10 µL (p<5%), caused a repellent effect, while P. colubrina caused an attractive effect.
+Damage to the environment, resistance to pests, insecticides and harm to the health of the produce are observed by the use of chemical products to control pests in stored grains.
+In order to minimize these problems, alternatives are being experimented withthe use of botanical insecticides.
+Therefore, the present study aimed to evaluate the effect of Baccharis dracunculifolia, Schinopsis brasiliensisand Piptadenia colubrinain hydrolate form and Piptadenia colubrina and Varronia globosa in powder form on Sitophilus zeamaisin maize.
+Experiments were set up using powder at the following concentrations: 2.0, 4.0, 10.0 and 20.0mg g-1of grainsin 5 replicates of each treatment and 20 insect adults.
+Mortality was evaluated in the period from 15 to 45 days.
+The effects of hydrolates were also evaluated, where they were obtained through the hydrodistillation process in the Clevenger apparatus, a 4-way olfactometer was used to evaluate the attractiveness and/or repellency.
+Finally, the powder originatingfrom V.globosa causes mortality of up to 100% in 10.0and 20.0mg g-1of grainsand P.colubrina causes the same effect in 2.0 and 4.0mg g-1of grains.
+B. dracunculifolia and S. brasiliensishydrolate on S. zeamais, at a concentration of 10 μL (p<5%) causes repellent effect and P. colubrina, attractive effect.

 Metrics